by G. Jack Urso

 So, apparently Ron spent the last thirty years getting drunk, watching sports, and looking at boxes that model trains, now long gone, once came in.
 My life is essentially no less stagnated than Ron's was.
 I’ve had nearly as many jobs in as many years since his passing.
 Instead of model toy trains, I sell old board games.
 Am I feeling empathy for Ron or just feeling sorry for myself?

 The sun was setting by the time I left Benny’s.
 Scavengers had picked through Ron’s belongings, but little had been taken.
-Even the TV, a large, now obsolete, cathode-ray model that would have been the envy of most people in 2000 sat forlorn and rejected in 2013.
+Even the TV, a large, heavy, now obsolete, cathode-ray model that would have been the envy of most people not so long ago now sat forlorn and rejected.
 Time passed quickly and moved on without Ron catching up, though in the end it finally caught up to him.
 I paused for a moment and looked over the totality of Ron’s life waiting to be hauled away as so much garbage the next morning.
 I kicked at the trash bag full of crushed toy train boxes.

 Opening up the door of my retro-style PT Cruiser, I slide behind the wheel and drove off into the growing twilight, going home.